PantalaLabs/BionicGlove/README.md

 ![ziptie](/pictures/ziptie2.jpg)

 2. USB power.
 In this case, I strongly advise using a zip tie to hold the first turn of the wire.
 I do not recommend using this method because the USB connector will fail in a very short time.
+Even though it's the strongest USB connector, it's not made for moving devices.

 ![ziptie](/pictures/ziptie.jpg)